Satellite downlink scheduling problem: A case study: Solution Approach

 \subsection{GRASP}

-The Greedy Randomised Adaptive Search Procedure is a simple meta-heuristic often applied to scheduling problems~\cite{marti}.
+The Greedy Randomised Adaptive Search Procedure is a simple meta-heuris\-tic often applied to scheduling problems~\cite{marti}.
 GRASP repeatedly generates solutions with a randomised greedy constructor followed by a local search phase.
 Due to the randomness of the greedy procedure, GRASP is likely to produce new solutions on every iteration.
 The best out of all the produced solutions is selected in the end.
 For details, see Algorithm~\ref{alg:grasp}.

 As a randomised greedy constructor $\mathit{GreedyRandomisedConstructor()}$, we use a modification of the construction procedure described in Section~\ref{sec:InitialSoln}.
-In particular, on every iteration of building $\pi$, $\mathit{GreedyRandomisedConstructor()}$ orders all the remaining downlink requests as described in Section~\ref{sec:InitialSoln} and selects one of the first ten candidates randomly.
+In particular, on every iteration of building $\pi$, $\mathit{GreedyRandomisedConstructor()}$ orders all the remaining downlink requests as described in Section~\ref{sec:InitialSoln} and selects one of the first ten candidates randomly with uniform probability distribution.

 Our local search $\mathit{LocalSearch}(\pi)$ explores a \emph{swap neighbourhood}.
 The swap neighbourhood $N_{swap}(\pi)$ consists of all the solutions that can be obtained from the permutation $\pi$ by swapping two of its elements.
 The size of the neighbourhood is $|N_{swap}(\pi)| = \frac{n (n - 1)}{2}$, and, hence, it would take $O(n^5)$ time to explore it (we will show in Section~\ref{sec:ScheduleGenerator} that the complexity of the schedule generator algorithm is $O(n^3)$).
 With such a high complexity of the local search, GRASP is likely to perform only few iterations, which is not enough to exploit the strength of the meta-heuristic.
 To speed up the local search phase, we decided to explore the neighbourhood in a random order and terminate the search when a prescribed time limit is reached.
 For details, see Algorithm~\ref{alg:random-ls}.